 |Paul Park’s multilayered, surreal fiction uses familiar archetypes in unfamiliar ways to convey the depth and variety of human experience.
-He is the author of ten novels, including Soldiers of Paradise, Celestis, and his acclaimed Tourmaline Quartet, and a collection of short stories.
+He is the author of ten novels, including Soldiers of Paradise, Celestis, and his acclaimed Tourmaline Quartet, as well as a collection of short stories.
 His creative daring has gained him numerous award nominations and the praise of major writers and critics.
-He is an inspired teacher: incisive and inimitable.